Capta1nRaj/dsa-codes-with-notes/DSA Series 1/Notes.md

 - It is also a linear DS, but it is called FIFO.
 - Euqueue:- Add item in queue in front.
 - Dequeue:- Remove item in queue in end.

+## Circular Queue DS:-

+- A circular queue is the extended version of a regular queue where the last element is connected to the first element.

+# 11. Search Algorithms:-

+- There are 2 types of search algorithms:-
+  - Linear.
+  - Binary.
+- Interview Questions:-
+  - How many types of Search Algo are there?
+  - Linear search complexity:- O(n).